Advertisement

 Emergency contraception

 Emergency contraception is a type of birth control that temporarily stops an ovary from releasing an egg or prevents that egg from being fertilized.
 It’s technically effective within five days of unprotected sex, though many pills work best when used as soon as possible within the first three days.
-If you choose to use it, be sure to check with an HCP about timing, and ask which method might be best for you.
+If you choose to use it, be sure to check with an HCP about timing and ask which method might be best for you.
 Certain methods may be less effective for people considered to be obese.

-woman and man's feet covered by a sheet in a bed
+two people's feet covered by a sheet in a bed

 4 / 8